 Available for: Windows

-Why use Torch Browser?
+Why use the Torch Browser?

 - Multimedia-focused features like built-in media downloader, torrent, audio/video player